apaquino/graphql-openweathermap-server/README.md

 # GraphQL Server for Open Weather Map API w/ sample React/Redux app.

+### Update.
+Added Youtube search API to the GraphQL server.
+No app though, in progress.

 This is a GraphQL server for the OpenWeatherMap API for the 5 Day / 3 hour forecast.

 I did this to get more familiar with GraphQL.